rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

 Do not place the files inside a separate folder.
 Launch Marauder and select the captive portal you want to use.

-Important: The HTML files must be located in the root directory of the Marauder's storage.
+🚨 Important: The HTML files must be located in the root directory of the Marauder's storage.
 If they are placed inside another folder, the portals may not work correctly.

 🌐 Captive Portals

 This repository contains 100+ captive portals designed specifically for Marauder.

+All portals are provided as .html files.

 More portals will be added regularly!